How Does Ed-Tech Personalize Learning: The Ultimate Guide

 2. Real-Time Performance Tracking

 Ed-tech platforms track every click, pause, replay, and answer.
 This behavioral data builds a detailed learner profile that identifies strengths, weaknesses, preferred content formats, and optimal study times.
-Performance tracking is continuous updating the learner profile with every interaction, not just at formal assessment points.
+Performance tracking is continuous, updating the learner profile with every interaction, not just at formal assessment points.

 3. Mastery-Based Progression